Nikhil0417/Nikhil0417.github.io/_pages/home.md

 {% include paginator.html %} -->

+I am a software engineer at Cisco working in the Hyperflex team.

-I am currently a 2nd year Graduate Student at [Computer Science](https://www.uah.edu/science/departments/computer-science) department, [University of Alabama in Huntsville(UAH)](https://www.uah.edu/).
+I hold a Masters Degree in Computer Science from [Computer Science](https://www.uah.edu/science/departments/computer-science) department, [University of Alabama in Huntsville(UAH)](https://www.uah.edu/).
 My interests are in the core areas of Data Science and Deep Learning.
-I work with [Dr. Vineetha Menon](https://www.uah.edu/science/departments/computer-science/faculty-staff/vineetha-menon), in the field of Big Data Analytics, Data Mining and Machine Learning.
+I worked with [Dr. Vineetha Menon](https://www.uah.edu/science/departments/computer-science/faculty-staff/vineetha-menon), in the field of Big Data Analytics, Data Mining and Machine Learning.
 I was awarded a Graduate Teaching Assistantship to pursue my degree and help undergraduate students with their course work focused on Programming concepts, Algorithms and Operating Systems.